tbensky/PhysicsLabs/README.md

 * Iron ball, mass=65.29 +/- 0.01 g, dia=25.81 +/- 0.01 cm
 * Al ball, mass=22.7 +/- 0.01 g, dia=25.64 +/- 0.01 cm

+### Data Analysis

+* Plot log of diameter (y-axis) vs log of projectile energy.
+Slope should be the scaling-law power.

+* Include data point of Barringer Crater on the plot (look it up somewhere).

 ## Speed of Light